 What does it do?

-It allows for the beacon to go into a hibernation mode when not in use.
+It allows for the beacon to go into a hibernation mode (deep sleep) when not in use.

 Thus lowering power consumption and extending battery life.

 Simultaneously it will help older Android phones (often Samsung phones) connect better.